| LICENSE | ||

 The

-import is currently unused and can be removed if a leaner script is desired.
-TheGAMEPAD_BIT_TO_EVDEV_CODE
+collectionsimport is currently unused and can be removed if a leaner script is desired.
+TheGAMEPAD_BIT_TO_EVDEV_CODEdictionary is present for potential future Xbox-style gamepad mapping.